-At Pott Shrigley Church School we aim to provide a welcoming and inclusive environment where everyone feels happy, safe and secure.
+At Pott Shrigley C of E primary School we aim to provide a welcoming and inclusive environment where everyone feels happy, safe and secure.
 We promote an atmosphere of truth and honesty in which everyone feels valued and shows respect for each other and their surroundings.
 As a team, we are committed to high expectations and continuous improvement.
 We adopt a child centered approach to high quality teaching and learning, inspiring everyone to achieve their full potential.